gayyaswa/CarND-MPC-Project/writeup.md

 curr_state << x_t1, y_t1, psi_t1, v_t1, cte_t1, epsi_t1;
 ```

 I also had to cost part affecting the cte , eψ and steer values by multipliers **(750, 750 and 10000)** respectively to make the vehicle complete the track.
-The cost part affecting the steering output has to be increased by **10000** in order to achieve smooth sequential steer values or else the vehicle was wobbling around the corners
+The cost part affecting the steering output had to be increased by **10000** in order to achieve smooth sequential steer values or else the vehicle was wobbling around the corners

 ``` c++